 Do you have clearly defined target prospect account lists in your CRM intended for Account Based Marketing (ABM)?
 You can leverage these lists in ad networks as part of your ABM strategy and serve personalized offers to key decision makers at your target companies.

-How to Implement a CRM Based Digital Marketing Strategy
+How to Incorporate CRM Remarketing in Your Digital Marketing Strategy

 Compared to pixel based strategies, CRM based digital marketing strategies often require more infrastructure, planning, and setup, but this extra time investment will ultimately lead to increased pipeline for your business.